-ALTS (CONT.)
-SOCIO-ECONOMIC IMPACTS 1 (NPS) arch rent both Eventual phase out of grazing could have an adverse impact on individual permittees.
+ALTS (CONT.) & SOCIO-ECONOMIC IMPACTS 1 (NPS) search ing on EMTs inforce Eventual phase out of grazing could have an adverse impact on individual permittees.
 Any economic benefits of sport hunting would be adversely impacted by its elimination.
 These adverse impacts would be offset at least partially, if not fully, by increased attraction to the area due to traditional name recognition of NPS areas.
 Watchable wildlife opportunities would at lease partially offset any adverse impact of hunting closure.
 2 (NPS) Same as Alternative 1.
-3 (BLM) OPTION A (IMP) unty etary ated Little change from present.
-OPTION B (WILDERNESS) Same as Alternative 3, Option A. OPTION C (REC.
-LANDS) Same as Alternative 3, Option A. 4 (BLM) (NCA/NRA) Could vary depending on management emphasis and zones.
+3 (BLM) OPTION A (IMP) h one search imited Vildlife te and Little change from present.
+OPTION B (WILDERNESS) - Same as Alternative 3, Option A. OPTION C (REC.
+LANDS) Same as Alternative 3, Option A. (BLM) (NCA/NRA) Could vary depending on management emphasis and zones.

-MANAGE MENT DIFFERENCES ALTS (CONT.)
+MANAGEMENT DIFFERENCES ALTS (CONT.)
 COLLECTING DOGS LAW ENFORCEMENT/SEARCH & RESCUE SOCIO-ECONOMIC IMPACTS 1 (NPS) Casual collecting is not permitted.
 All resource values are fully protected.
 Collecting of non-endangered plants, animals, and geologic specimens and fossils for serious academic research may be authorized by specific permit.
 Permitted in vehicles and on leashes in developed areas.
 To eliminate potential for conflicts with other visitors and impacts on wildlife, not permitted on trails or in the backcountry.
-NPS maintains round the-clock law enforcement and search and rescue capability.
-Maintains EMS capability.
+NPS maintains round-the-clock law enforcement and search and rescue liability, with four commissioned rangers living on site.
+EMS capability includes four Colorado certified EMTs living on site.
 Concurrent jurisdiction enables NPS to enforce broad spectrum of both State and Federal laws.
 Eventual phase out of grazing could have an adverse impact on individual permittees.
 Any economic benefits of sport hunting would be adversely impacted by its elimination.
 These adverse impacts would be offset at least partially, if not fully, by increased attraction to the area due to traditional name recognition of NPS areas.
 Watchable wildlife opportunities would at lease partially offset any adverse impact of hunting closure.
-2 (NPS) Same as Alternative 1.
-Same as Alternative 1, Same as Alternative 1.
+2 (NPS) Same as Alternative 1 Same as Alternative 1.
 Same as Alternative 1.
+Same as Alternative 1.
 3 (BLM) OPTION A (IMP) Collecting of rock specimens permitted.
 No vegetative matter can be collected without a permit.
 Collecting permits may be issued for serious academic research.
-Permitted.
-Maintains limited law enforcement and relies on County Sheriff for search and rescue and EMS.
-Proprietary jurisdiction limits BLM to enforcement of resource-related Federal regulations.
+Permitted BLM maintains round-the-clock law enforcement with one commissioned ranger not living on site.
+Coordinates search and rescue under direction of Mesa County Sheriff.
+Limited EMS capability.
+Proprietary jurisdiction and State Wildlife authority enable BLM ranger limited enforcement of State and Federal Laws.
 Little change from present.
 OPTION B (WILDERNESS) Same as Alternative 3, Option A. Same as Alternative 3, Option A. Same as Alternative 3, Option A. Same as Alternative 3, Option A. OPTION C (REC.
-LANDS) Same as Alternative 3, Option A. Same as Alternative 3, Option A. Same as Alternative 3, Option A. Same as Alternative 3, Option A. 4 (BLM) (NCA/NRA) Same as Alternative 3, Option A. Same as Alternative 3, Option A. Same as Alternative 3, Option A. Could vary depending on management emphasis and zones.
+LANDS) Same as Alternative 3, Option A. Same as Alternative 3, Option A. Same as Alternative 3, Option A. Same as Alternative 3, Option A. (BLM) (NCA/NRA) Same as Alternative 3, Option A. Same as Alternative 3, Option A. Same as Alternative 3, Option A. Could vary depending on management emphasis and zones.